Eskibal/MP0492_Proyecto_Enfermeria/README.md

 ## ⚙️ Installation

 ### Requirements
-+ Java 17 or superior
++ Java 17 or posterior
 + Git installed
 + (Optional) Maven installed on local if the wrapper is not going to be used
 + Database compatible with Hibernate (ex.
 MySQL or PostgreSQL) or use an in-memory configuration for tests